SankThomas/10-nextjs-projects-builds/README.md

 #### Create `.prettierrc` file and paste in the following:

-After installing it, create the following file in the root of your workspace and paste in the following line:
+After installing it, create a `.prettierrc` file in the root of your workspace and paste in the following line:

 ```
 {